airyhq/airy/docs/docs/sources/google.md

 </SuccessBox>

-## Connecting Google's Business Messages to your Airy Core instance
+## Connect Google's Business Messages to your Airy Core instance via API request

 After the configuration, you can connect a Google's Business Messages source to your instance by sending a request to the [Channels endpoint](/api/endpoints/channels#google).